craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 	- [[Arthurian (language)]] and [[Primordial (language)#Aurin]]
 	- [[Golopak (language)]] and [[Primordial (language)#Aquin]]

-In addition, due to your time spent with the Druids, you have learned a small magical effect.
-You know the Druidcraft cantrip, and may cast it as though you had the Druid's Spellcasting feature.
+In addition, you know the Druidcraft cantrip, and may cast it as though you had the Druid's Spellcasting feature.

 ## Guildmember